Chart Color Schemes

 Prospect shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Prospect is notably higher than broader benchmarks.
-43.6% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees are the most common at 27.8%, followed by postgraduate qualifications at 11.5% and graduate diplomas at 4.3%.
-Vocational credentials are also prevalent, with 25.2% of residents aged 15 and above holding such qualifications – advanced diplomas at 10.0% and certificates at 15.2%.
+Prospect has a notably high educational attainment, with 43.6% of its residents aged 15 and above holding university qualifications.
+This figure exceeds the broader state (25.7%) and Greater Adelaide (28.9%) averages, indicating a significant educational advantage for the area.
+Bachelor degrees are the most prevalent, held by 27.8% of residents in this age group, followed by postgraduate qualifications at 11.5%, and graduate diplomas at 4.3%.
+Vocational credentials are also prominent, with 25.2% of residents aged 15 and above holding such qualifications.

 Frequently Asked Questions - Education